 There are several tests and examinations available to conclude the symptoms as hyperparathyroidism.
 They include-

-- General medical examination of skin, eye, throat, pulse rate, etc.
+- General medical examination of the skin, eye, throat, pulse rate, etc.

-- A blood test is performed to detect the calcium level and hormones level of Thyroid-Stimulating Hormone including T3 and T4.
+- A blood test is performed to detect the calcium level and hormone level of Thyroid-Stimulating Hormone including T3 and T4.

-- CT, MRI, Thyroid, and Ultrasound Scans are conducted to detect the presence of a tumor or the swelling of the gland.
+- CT, MRI, Thyroid, and Ultrasound Scans are conducted to detect the presence of a tumour or the swelling of the gland.